Do I have to pay an "Exit Tax" ?

 Stay of taxation

 Taxpayers who transfer their residence outside France may benefit from a stay of payment of the taxes assessed in this respect.
-This stay is either automatic or granted upon request using form 2074 ETD accompanied by a guarantee proposal.
+This stay is either automatic or granted upon request using return 2074 ETD accompanied by a guarantee proposal.

 In the event of successive transfers to a country eligible for an automatic stay of taxation and then to a country eligible for an optional stay, a request may be made following the second transfer.
 It must be made at least 90 days prior to the second transfer.